Udhayaa2202/Secret_code_generator/README.md

 # Secret_code_generator
 This is my simple website for generating a secret code and also we can use it as a strong password.
+We can configure the password in the website then click generate